-- 61. The SAIP II environmental risk rating is "Substantial".
+- Framework (ESF) and standards.
+The rating is "Substantial" under the new World Bank Environment and social Framework (ESF) and standards.
 The rating is based on the nature of planned activities under components 1, 2 and 3 that will impose both positive and manageable negative impacts to the environment.
 The expected positive impacts from the three components related to building the capacity of farmers to improve agricultural production and enhance adaptive capacity to climate risks include adoption of sustainable land use and farming practices that will address climate-related events such as floods and droughts, consequently managing soil erosion and degradation.
-SSITs with climate-resilient design standards and energy-efficiency considerations will include solar powered irrigation to maximize the project's adaptation and mitigation climate co-benefits, as well as enhancing farmers' skills on environmental and social subjects such as how to better understand climate risks and coping power on both adaptation and mitigation perspective as a co-benefit to many of the adaptation options. - 62.
-However, components 1, 2 and 3 which will include delivery of agricultural inputs including quality seeds, agrochemicals, fertilizers (inorganic mainly), efficient farms tools and equipment with minimal civil works activities are associated with negative impacts.
-There is a possibility that these activities will generate construction solid and liquid waste, electronic waste from decommissioned batteries and solar panels from small scale solar irrigation activities, dust, noise pollution and other construction/rehabilitation related Occupational health and safety (OHS) hazards and impact related to handling of treated seeds, increased use of biopesticides and fertilizers, and general waste management from seed companies and agricultural enterprises. - 63.
+SSITs with climate-resilient design standards and energy-efficiency considerations will include solar powered irrigation to maximize the project's adaptation and mitigation climate co-benefits, as well as enhancing farmers' skills on environmental and social subjects such as how to better understand climate risks and coping power on both adaptation and mitigation perspective as a co-benefit to many of the adaptation options. - 63.
+However, components 1 and 2 which will include delivery of agricultural inputs including quality seeds, agrochemicals, fertilizers (inorganic mainly), efficient farms tools and equipment with minimal civil works activities are associated with negative impacts.
+There is a possibility these activities will generate construction solid and liquid waste, electronic waste from decommissioned batteries and solar panels from small scale solar irrigation activities, dust, noise pollution and other construction/rehabilitation related Occupational health and safety (OHS) hazards and impact related to handling of treated seeds, increased use of biopesticides and fertilizers, and general waste management from seed companies and agricultural enterprises. - 64.
 These risks and impacts would be site-specific and manageable through proper enforcement of the ESF instruments prepared for the project and using national and international best practice methods.
 Under the Environmental and Social Commitment Plan (ESCP), the client has committed to prepare Environmental and Social (E&S) instruments in accordance with triggered Environmental and Social Standards (ESSs) applicable to the project activities.
-These include the Environmental and Social Management Framework (ESMF), the Stakeholder Engagement Plan (SEP), and the Labor Management Procedures (LMP).
-The ESMF, the SEP and the LMP were prepared and disclosed in-country on October 30, 2023, and in the Bank's external website on November 6, 2023.
-The Pest Management Plan (PMP), the Environmental and Social Impact Assessment (ESIA)/Environmental and Social Management Plan (ESMP) and other site-specific instruments will be prepared before commencement of the related activities.
+These include the Environmental and Social Safeguards Management Framework (ESMF), Stakeholder Engagement Plan (SEP), Environmental and Social Impact Assessment (ESIA)/Environmental and Social Management Plan (ESMP), Labor Management Procedures (LMP), Integrated Pest Management Plan (IPMP), Pest Management Plan (PMP) and other site-specific instruments and Notification of Riparians before commencement of the activities. - 65.
+Operational Policy (OP) 7.50 is applicable to this Project because the Project will finance activities that may use or risk polluting waters of the Akagera and Rusizi rivers and/or their tributaries, which are considered international waterways.
+However, the exception to the riparian notification requirement according to paragraph 7(a) of the Policy applies project activities will be limited to upgrading and modernization of existing, small-scale schemes, and as such will not adversely change the quantity and quality of water flows to other riparians.
+The exception to the notification requirement was approved by the Regional Vice President (RVP) for East Africa and Southern Africa on August 8, 2023.

-Social
+Social Safeguards.